Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

   replace function call with calls to PSA (conditionally on `USE_PSA_CRYPTO`)
 - Upside: conceptually simple, and if the PSA implementation is currently done on top of that layer, avoids concerns about dependency loops.
+- Upside: opens the door to building TLS/X.509 without that layer, saving some code size.
 - Downside: TLS/X.509 code has to be done for each operation.

-This strategy is currently used for the MD layer.
-(Currently only a subset of calling places, but could be extended to all of them.)
+This strategy is currently (late 2021) used for the MD layer.
+(Currently only a subset of calling places, but will be extended to all of them.)

+In the future (early 2022) we're going to use it for the Cipher layer as well.

 Opt-in use of PSA from the abstraction layer
 --------------------------------------------